ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Discussion

 \subsection{COSMOS-z3.1-A: A supercluster in formation}

 In this section, we discuss how COSMOS-z3.1-A compares to {\it Hyperion} \citep{Cucciati2018}, the only other known high-redshift proto-supercluster.
 Existing data firmly established that both contain several density peaks, seven in {\it Hyperion} and ten in COSMOS-z3.1-A. However, it is not straightforward to compare the masses of these individual peaks.
 Although all {\it Hyperion} peaks, like COSMOS-z3.1-A, have spec-z members, the majority of the galaxies used to trace this structure only have photometric redshifts.
 The uncertainty in the redshift of individual sources is $\Delta z\approx 0.1-0.2$, i.e., several times larger than what the ODIN filter transmission allows ($\Delta z\approx 0.06$).
 The larger redshift uncertainty effectively requires a higher density threshold to robustly identify peaks and thus leads to smaller structure volumes and smaller total masses for individual peaks.
 Indeed, the mass estimates of {\it Hyperion}'s peaks range in mass from $\log(M/M_\odot) \sim 13.0 - 14.4$ \citep[see Table~2 of][]{Cucciati2018}, much smaller than the $\log(M/M_\odot) \sim 14.0 - 15.1$ listed in Table~\ref{tab:density_peaks}.
 These differences are challenging for us to properly model and correct for, to enable a fairer comparison.

-However, it is worth noting that \citet{Cucciati2018} estimated the total mass enclosed within the entire {\it Hyperion} volume above the density threshold of $2\sigma$ to be $\log(M/M_\odot) \sim 15.7$.
-By comparison, the total mass within the density peaks of COSMOS-z3.1-A, estimated as the volume enclosed above a density threshold of 92\% (shown by the yellow contour in Figure \ref{fig:cosmos_z3.1_a}), is $\log(M/M_\odot) \sim 16.0$.
-Given the not insignificant error bars associated with these mass estimates, we deem them to be largely consistent.
-The total volume of COSMOS-z-3.1-A above this density threshold is $\sim$ 9.8 $\times$ 10$^4$ cMpc$^3$, similar to the 9.5 $\times$ 10$^4$~cMpc$^3$ volume of {\it Hyperion}.
+{\citet{Cucciati2018} estimate the total mass of {\it Hyperion} to be $\log(M/M_\odot) \sim 15.7$ by considering the volume enclosed above a density threshold of $2\sigma$.
+By comparison, the total mass within the ten density peaks of COSMOS-z3.1-A is $\log(M/M_\odot) \sim 15.5$.
+The total mass above a density threshold of 92\% --chosen to delineate a volume containing all ten density peaks, and shown by the yellow contour in Figure \ref{fig:cosmos_z3.1_a} -- is $\log(M/M_\odot) \sim 16.0$.
+Thus, we estimate the total mass of COSMOS-z3.1-A to be in the range $\log(M/M_\odot) \sim 15.5 - 16.0$, comparable to {\it Hyperion}.
+Likewise, the total volume above the 92\% density threshold is $\sim 9.8 \times 10^4$~cMpc$^3$, similar to the $9.5 \times 10^4$~cMpc$^3$ volume of {\it Hyperion}.}